CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

   "description": "Side track description",
   "videos": [
     "lessons/track-name/chapter-1/lesson-1-slug",
-    "challenges/video-2-slug",
+    "journeys/video-2-slug",
     "guest-tutorials/video-3-slug"
   ]
 }
 ```

-This can be done with the three main video folders: `lessons`, `challenges` and `guest-tutorials`.
+This can be done with the three main video folders: `lessons`, `journeys` and `guest-tutorials`.